Reykjavik

 Go back in history as you reach the historic centre, in the districts of Aðalstræti and Suðurgata, where you can still see the remains of some primitive Icelandic dwellings.
 Also the church of Hallgrímur, probably the most important architectural monument in Reykjavik, is worth a visit.
 As you will discover during your MSC cruise of Northern Europe, geothermal energy positively conditions the life of the entire country and there is an abundance of spas.

-If you like waterfalls, you should not miss a visit to Gullfoss, in the south east of the island: the river Hvítá here drops down 11 and then 21 meters forming the queen of all Icelandic waterfalls and then continues along a narrow gorge in the plateau.
+If you like waterfalls, you should not miss a visit to Gullfoss, in the south east of the island: the river Hvítá here drops down 11 and then 21 metres forming the queen of all Icelandic waterfalls and then continues along a narrow gorge in the plateau.
 In this area we also find the Strokkur, the only geyser that regularly erupts every 4-8 minutes.
 Then proceed to Geysir, in the Haukadalur valley, the oldest known geyser, from which the term originates.